OfficeDev/outlook-dev-docs/docs/add-ins/extract-entity-strings-from-an-item.md

 ## Extracting addresses

 When the user clicks the  **Get Addresses** button, the `myGetAddresses` event handler obtains an array of addresses from the [addresses](https://dev.office.com/reference/add-ins/outlook/1.5/simple-types?product=outlook&version=v1.5) property of the `_MyEntities` object, if any address was extracted.
-Each extracted address is stored as a string in the array. `myGetAddresses` forms a local HTML string in .mdText` to display the list of extracted addresses.
+Each extracted address is stored as a string in the array. `myGetAddresses` forms a local HTML string in `htmlText` to display the list of extracted addresses.
 The following is the related JavaScript code.

 ```js